Large, fast and accurate HI intensity maps with latent overlap diffusion: Methodology

 \subsubsection{U-Net architecture}

-A U-Net~\cite{ronneberger_u-net_2015} is a deep hierarchical convolutional neural network with encoder and decoder layers, used to perform image-to-image translation tasks -- an ideal architecture for our aim of predicting halo maps from $\boldsymbol{\rho}_\text{DM}$ maps.
+A U-Net, introduced by~\citet{ronneberger_u-net_2015} is a deep hierarchical convolutional neural network with encoder and decoder layers, used to perform image-to-image translation tasks -- an ideal architecture for our aim of predicting halo maps from $\boldsymbol{\rho}_\text{DM}$ maps.

-We use ResNet blocks~\cite{he_deep_2015} as the fundamental blocks for the U-Net architecture, as well as an attention block at the bottleneck motivated by~\cite{petit_u-net_2021}.
+We use ResNet blocks~\citep{he_deep_2015} as the fundamental blocks for the U-Net architecture, as well as an attention block at the bottleneck motivated by~\citet{petit_u-net_2021}.
 The attention block enhances the ability of the model to capture and highlight complex structure and long-range dependencies within the data.

 The architecture, depicted in Fig.~\ref{fig:Unethalo}, consists of 3 encoding blocks with grouped convolutions, which process a 3D $\boldsymbol{\rho}_\text{DM}$ input of size $64^3$ voxels.
 The input is progressively downsampled through three stages, reaching a bottleneck representation of size of $8^3$ voxels, with $2\times2\times2$ kernel max-pooling layers employed for downsampling to reduce spatial resolution while preserving dominant features.
 For the up-sampling leg of the architecture, we use trilinear interpolation instead of the more commonly used transposed convolutions to avoid checkered board artifacts -- grid-like patterns that can arise when upsampling images.
 Trilinear interpolation estimates voxel values by computing a weighted average of the eight nearest neighbors, ensuring a smoother reconstruction.
 To enhance high-level feature preservation, we incorporate skip connections (represented as horizontal grey lines in Fig.~\ref{fig:Unethalo}) after upsampling, whose aim is to transfer directly feature maps from corresponding encoder layers to decoder layers, thus bypassing the bottleneck.